-B. entered into a romantic relationship with her partner, T. During their relationship, T. physically, sexually, and emotionally abused B. He controlled her movements, would not allow her to work, accused her of being unfaithful, and cut her off from her family and friends.
-After she got pregnant with their second child, T. wanted B. to get an abortion and told her that if she refused to do so, he would leave her and she would never see him again.
+B. was physically, sexually, and emotionally abused by her partner, T. T. controlled B.'s movements, would not allow her to work, accused her of being unfaithful, and cut her off from her family and friends.
+After B. got pregnant with their second child, T. wanted B. to get an abortion and told her that if she refused to do so, he would leave her and she would never see him again.
 After B. refused to get an abortion, T. beat her and punched her in the stomach.
 T. then abandoned B. and her children.
 In 2015, B. moved to Panama in order to try to better support her children.
 She started working as a political activist there, and campaigned for Medardo Mairera, a Nicaraguan opposition candidate.
-Her role involved organizing Nicaraguans in Panama and advocating for a change in Nicaraguan leadership.
-Afterwards, her name was placed on a "black list" and individuals at the Panamanian embassy threatened to deport her to Nicaragua if she continued to speak out.
+B.'s role involved organizing Nicaraguans in Panama and advocating for a change in Nicaraguan leadership.
+B.'s name was placed on a "black list" and individuals at the Panamanian embassy threatened to deport her to Nicaragua if she continued to speak out.
 After receiving these threats, B. fled to the United States with her sister and her two sons.
 B. and her children were placed into court proceedings.
 Their next Master Calendar hearing is scheduled for October 6, 2023.
 NIJC will timely file B.'s asylum application before her one-year deadline in December 2022.
 All affidavits and supporting materials will be due 15 days prior to her individual merits hearing, which has not yet been scheduled.